R-bellH/ki_Geo_project/README.md

 ```

 **2\.
 Enter Sentinel Hub API Keys in config**

-Replace client_id and client_secret in `config` in root with your Sentinel Hub API keys.
-Credentials can be obtained by creating a free account here: https://www.sentinel-hub.com/
+Replace client_id and client_secret in `config` in root with your API keys.
+Credentials can be obtained by creating a [free Sentinel Hub account](https://www.sentinel-hub.com/).

 **3\.
 Download the model**

-Download the trained RNN Model [here](https://www.dropbox.com/scl/fi/omrx9etvw01932h9yf5kl/wildfire_ews_model.h5?rlkey=o291s0e7wgljv1xi28yw4vfvk&st=5zrs44p7&dl=0) and add it to the project root
+Download the trained RNN Model via [Dropbox](https://www.dropbox.com/scl/fi/omrx9etvw01932h9yf5kl/wildfire_ews_model.h5?rlkey=o291s0e7wgljv1xi28yw4vfvk&st=5zrs44p7&dl=0) and add it to the project root

 **3\.
 Install Python and Node dependencies:**